 It is a common misconception that bonus income is taxed at a different rate than the normal salary.
 But this is not true.
 The ultimate tax due on the bonus is identical to the other compensation. (e.g. whether one has a salary of $10,000 and a bonus of $90,000, or the other way around, will result in the same total tax due to the IRS)

-This myth persists because the withholding on bonuses follows a different set of rules from your regular salary (where withholding depends on the W-4).
-It's common to have a fixed 25% withheld from your bonus.
-Depending on the tax bracket you end up in at the end of the year, this 25% withholding may be more or less than the ultimate tax due on this bonus amount.
+This myth persists because employers typically use a different set of withholding for bonuses vs regular salary.
+For example, many bonus payments simply have a fixed 25% withheld for federal taxes.
+Depending on the tax bracket you end up in at the end of the year, this 25% withholding may be more or less than the tax that this bonus income contributed to your overall taxes.

 For example, high earners in the 33% tax bracket will have to pay additional tax than expected when they file.
 Those in a 10% or 15% bracket will get a bigger than expected refund.
 So high-earners with a bonus often end up owing more than they expected when they file their taxes (because the 25% withholding on bonuses was insufficient to cover the tax), which leads to the misunderstanding that bonus income is taxed more than regular income.

 Curbside Consult and official instructions differ.

 For most, the suggestions in the “Consult” result in putting one less allowance compared to the official instructions.
-Our suggestion results in slightly more tax withheld, and will likely result in a refund.
-But following the official instructions typically results in a small amount due (this is a very broad generalization).
+Our suggestion results in slightly more tax withheld (because of the one fewer allowance), and will likely result in a refund for most people.
+Instead, following the official instructions typically results in a small amount due (this is a very broad generalization).

 But we assume that those who are relying on the “Curbside Consult” are most likely new taxpayers with first-time jobs (e.g. new medical residents), and probably do not have any idea what their overall after-tax income (and thus their overall budget) will be.